FlowerSuNa/My_Study/LightGBM.md

 <br>

-**Overall accuracy comparison on test datasets.**
+**Overall accuracy comparison on test datasets.** <br>

-Use AUC for classiﬁcation task and NDCG@10 for ranking task.
+Table3 : Use AUC for classiﬁcation task and NDCG@10 for ranking task.

-Table3 :

 |  | xgb_exa | xgb_his | lgb_baseline | EFB_only | LightGBM |
 |--|:-------:|:-------:|:------------:|:--------:|:--------:|